 Everything You Need to Know About False Declines

-To ecommerce merchants, false declines are evidence that sometimes the cure is worse than the disease.
-Card-not-present (CNP) fraud can and does occur, costing online merchants more than $6 billion per year.
+To ecommerce businesses, false declines are evidence that sometimes the cure is worse than the disease.
+Card-not-present (CNP) fraud can and does occur, and it’s estimated to cost online businesses more than $10 billion in 2024.
 But automated fraud detection tools can be overzealous, shutting down more valid transactions than fraudulent ones.

 You don’t want your legitimate customers to suffer because of the actions of a nefarious few.
 Is it possible to stop fraud without punishing people who just want to make a purchase?
 It is – once you know what to look for.